 AutoCAD Drafter

 Overview: Professional drafters create technical schematics for products, structures, and complex systems.
-Autodesk’s AutoCAD program is the tech industry’s leading CADD (computer aided drafting and design) software.
-Drafters usually specialize in areas such as civil, architectural, electrical, or mechanical drafting.
+Autodesk’s AutoCAD program is the tech industry’s leading CADD (computer-aided drafting and design) software.
+Drafters usually specialize in civil, architectural, electrical, or mechanical drafting.

 Requirements: Many entry-level drafting positions can be achieved with a high school diploma plus a targeted drafting certificate from a community college or technical institution.
 Relevant associate and bachelor’s degrees will improve job prospects.